DRAFT: Constitution of the Kingdom of Union Jacks

 1. Any Constituent of a Council may choose to run for Council Leader, provided they lack criminal convictions and do not intend to move to another Council, City, or emigrate from the KUJ.

-2. Every five years, each Council runs an election within which all Candidates for Council Leader are named on a Ballot and each Constituent may visit a Polling Station and anonymously select a Candidate.
+2. Every six months, each Council runs an election within which all Candidates for Council Leader are named on a Ballot and each Constituent may visit a Polling Station and anonymously select a Candidate.

 3. The Candidate with the most votes is selected as Council Leader.

-5. Any Citizen has the right to form a political Party, and any Citzen has the right to join a Party.
+1. Any Citizen has the right to form a political Party, and any Citizen has the right to join a Party.

-1. Every four years, a General Election is to be called, and each Party may choose to run in said General Election.
+1. Every three months, a General Election is to be called, and each Party may choose to run in said General Election.

 2. Each Citizen of the Kingdom of Union Jacks may visit a Polling Station and vote for a Party (or Coalition) they wish to select as the Country’s leading Party (or Coalition).